jekymin8232/vitalguardai-com/VitalGuard_AI_V47_1_Code_Map.md

 | `APP_VERSION` | `4.7.1` |
 | Licence | Apache-2.0 (whole artifact); embedded Project Nayuki QR generator retains its own MIT notice |

-> **Integrity note.** The detached whole-file SHA-256 above must be distributed through an independent trusted channel; it is a verification digest, **not** a digital signature.
-Any byte change to any `<script>` or `<style>` block invalidates both that block's CSP hash and the whole-file digest (see §12).

-> **Correction (supersedes earlier drafts).** An earlier Code Map draft recorded the file size as 613,719 bytes and did not state the whole-file SHA-256.
-The measured size of the shipped artifact is **613,833 bytes** and its digest is the value above; the three CSP hashes match the earlier draft exactly (the script/style bytes are unchanged), so the earlier size line was stale.
-Release-verification documents must always carry the measured size and digest of the exact shipped file.

 ---

 ## 0.1 Revision & patch history